Installation Tips

 Storing

-It is always good practice to keep vinyl rolled tightly at all times.
+Keep vinyl rolled tightly at all times.
 PET (plastic) backing such as our Ultra Gloss series WILL slightly separate from the vinyl causing an effect called tunneling if it is not kept tight.
 This can create a visible imperfection in the vinyl that isn't fixable.
+This can also happen with paper backing, so it's best to always keep it rolled tight.

 Unapplied films should be stored between 70-80° F (21-26 C) horizontally in the box free from excessive dust and out of direct sunlight.
 Storing the vinyl in cold, hot, or humid temperatures outside of this range for long periods of time can cause adhesive failure.

 Full rolls of vinyl in their original packaging can be stored for up to 1 year in the conditions described above.
-Partial cuts of vinyl should be used within 6 months.
+Partial cuts of vinyl should be used within 3 months.
+Partial cuts of PPF should be used within 30 days to avoid tunneling.

 Measuring + Laying